 Bees Nest Removal & Advice - London, Surrey & South East

-Predator Pest Solutions are specialists in removing or treating bees nests.
+Predator Pest Solutions are specialists in removing bees nests.
 If you would like to book an appointment, please call us on 0800 112 3480 or fill in the form on the right and we'll get back to you.

 There are numerous bee species in the UK, but the most common are the Honey, Bumble or Mason (Masonry) bee.
 Although bees are similar in appearance to wasps they are generally less streamlined and more hairy.
-Because of their role in the pollination of flowers, crops, and their ability to produce honey, they should not normally be regarded (or treated) as a pest.
+Because of their role in the pollination of flowers, crops, and their ability to produce honey, they should not be regarded (or treated) as a pest.

 Although it can be difficult to differentiate between the Honey and Mason (Masonry) bee as they are very similar in size and appearance, the Mason (Masonry) bee is more solitary and unlike the Honey bee carries its pollen on their underbelly rather than in baskets on their legs.